2024-2025 Wharton MBA Essay Tips + An Example

 As a leader of WWIB, I look forward to working alongside my female peers to build our confidence in business settings and otherwise.
 As a woman in the male-dominated field of consulting, I have unfortunately felt the impact of being overlooked.
 After joining [company y], I attended courses on public speaking for women and was encouraged to voice my opinions.
 As a result of my determination to grow in this way, my confidence and presentation skills improved, which enabled my promotion to Manager.
 I look forward to continuing to develop these skills within WWIB alongside my diverse and talented female peers.

 We hope you found this Wharton MBA essay example helpful and can apply our essay writing tips to your own personal narrative.
 We’re here to help if you’re struggling.
-Click here to request a free consultation.
+Schedule an initial consultation with our expert MBA admissions consultants today.